francisduvivier/aoc-discord-notifier-bot/README.md

 # Try it out in your Browser now!

 I uploaded this project to [repl.it](https://repl.it/) and verified it is working fine there from the browser.
-You can run it directly by going here: [https://repl.it/@francisduvivier/aoc-jslb](https://repl.it/@francisduvivier/aoc-jslb).
+You can run it directly by going here: [https://repl.it/github/francisduvivier/aoc-discord-notifier-bot](https://repl.it/github/francisduvivier/aoc-discord-notifier-bot).
-You need to fork it there and create a .env file in order to pass the config data (required environment variable names and values are exactly the same as the [config.json](config.json) file).
+You need to fork it there and create a .env file in order to pass the config data (required environment variable names and values are exactly the same as the [config.json](./config.json) file).
 You should know though that saving leaderboard files to disk is disabled on [repl.it](https://repl.it/) by default.
 So every time the program is restarted, the whole leaderboard will be seen as new in the first check.

 ### Miscellaneous

-You can also update the replit file to delete the files on every boot.For that add `onBoot="rm -f data/*.json"` in the `.replit` file.
+You can also update the [.replit](./replit) file to delete the files on every boot.
+To do that, add `onBoot="rm -f data/*.json"` in the [.replit](./replit) file.

 # License